Wednesday, February 26, 2025

 In order to clear my workbench I needed to get the grounded coach finished and onto the layout.
 I have finally done enough that the partially completed and of course unpainted coach can be placed on the layout for a "first view".

-Anyway.
-I had no inclination to carve the wood clerestory roof from the LaBelle kit so I found a couple of clerestory roofs from old MDC shorty "Overton" coaches.
+In building the kit, I had no inclination to carve the wood clerestory roof from the LaBelle kit so I found a couple of clerestory roofs from old MDC shorty "Overton" coaches.
 I measured and spliced them using tons of plastic filler to cover the joint.
 I have sanded that joint smooth.
 Unfortunately the roof is about 3 mm too long.
 As the grounded coach is staying in one place on the layout and the back end of it will not be visible to normal viewing, I have adjusted it so the visible end meets the coach body.

 I can't seem to type right now with out multiple keystroke errors.
 So that's all folks...